 If you lack cabinet space, don’t fret.
 Many containers come with modern and sleek designs causing them to be a design staple in the kitchen.
 Not only will your cereal stay fresh and last longer, however, but this practice may also allow you to clear up some more cabinet space you were lacking.
 Score!

 I come from a lifestyle where going out to eat was an everyday custom, due to my on-the-go lifestyle.
-So, when I moved back home to quarantine, and going out to restaurants became impossible, eating at home and cooking every meal became my new habit.
+So, when I began to quarantine, and going out to restaurants became impossible, eating at home and cooking every meal became my new habit.
 In the last few months, I have had to throw out and dispose of food due to not realizing it’s there, or simply forgetting about it.
 This is due to having a disorganized refrigerator with clutter all over the place.
 Bags stacked upon leftovers; it can be discouraging to go in there.

 When you are not experienced in preparing meals for the entire week, keeping your refrigerator organized can be overwhelming.
 After I saw this amazing organization tip from “One Crazy House,” I am not sure how I functioned before it.
 The idea of placing bins into your fridge and freezer to organize all your perishable is a great way to maximize vertical storage.
 Head over to your local dollar store or ever check the back of your pantry (who knows what you will find back there) and look for small plastic bins.